lukarthik67/TO-DO-LIST/README.md

  # TO-DO-LIST
  ![Alt text](https://thvnext.bing.com/th/id/OIP.XGQyi7n5u75DU7ErkWnHlAHaHa?w=200&h=200&c=7&r=0&o=7&cb=12&pid=1.7&rm=3&ucfimg=1)
-** To-Do List** -– A Python-based task manager where you can add, view, and remove tasks in a loop-driven menu using functions and if-else logic.
+*To-Do List* -– A Python-based task manager where you can add, view, and remove tasks in a loop-driven menu using functions and if-else logic.

-      #Step-by-step algorithm .<br>
+ #Step-by-step algorithm

 Start — create an empty list to_do_list = [].<br>